 From private companies who contract with Medicare

 Can provide all your Part A and B benefits (excluding hospice); many plans also offer prescription drug coverage

 Part of a life insurance policy or annuity contract

 Can enable you to advance part of the policy benefit to pay for expenses if you’re diagnosed with a life-threatening illness

 May help you pay for the costs of a nursing home, assisted living or in-home care; can be more affordable than traditional long-term care policies

 How we can help: We will factor in anticipated health care expenses and recommend solutions to help you prepare for these costs in retirement.

 Myth #3: Social Security won’t last

-Keep in mind that Social Security alone cannot provide enough income for most individuals.
+Regardless of how far you are from retirement, keep in mind that Social Security alone cannot provide enough income for most individuals.